 You can find the timeline here.

-How to Prepare for Whole30
+How to Survive the Whole30 Rules

 If you want to be successful at doing the program then it will require you to clean out your cupboards.
 Toss out all that junk food or hide all the food that is restricted to avoid temptation.